ahmeterturkmennn/Data-Engineers-Salary-Dataset-Analysis/README.md

 # Data Engineers Salary Dataset Analysis
-In this data I performed detailed exploration.
+In this project, I performed detailed exploration.
 I found correlations and trends, then make comments about them.
 All the details are explained.

 ## Important Note